 Whether With Shears or on a Skateboard, These Friends Explain How Practice Is Key

-Mio Asakawa and Masami Hosono trade notes from their creative endeavors — as a skateboarder and a salon owner — and how repetition develops skills in both sports and creativity.
+Mio Asakawa and Masami Hosono trade notes from their creative endeavours—as a skateboarder and a hair salon owner—and how repetition develops skills in both sport and creativity.

-“Game Recognize Game” is a series of head-to-head discussions among peers in the worlds of sport and creativity to unpack how they accomplish wins on and off the court.
+"Game Recognise Game" is a series of head-to-head discussions among peers in the worlds of sport and creativity to unpack how they accomplish wins on and off the court.

-It’s widely known that consistently practicing is key to leveling up when it comes to sport, but the same is also true when it comes to endeavors off the court or pitch.
-It’s a shared playbook.
-As the owner of Vacancy Project, a gender-neutral salon in New York’s East Village, Masami Hosono, 32, knows that inspiration beyond the salon strengthens the work within its four walls.
-“Even if I am styling clients the exact same way every day, I can still discover something new each time.
-If I do this part a little differently, it might look better, and so on,” says Masami.
-“I’m doing this kind of practice inside of my own head, unconsciously.”
+It's widely known that consistently practising is key to levelling up when it comes to sport, but the same is also true when it comes to endeavours off the court or pitch.
+It's a shared playbook.
+As the owner of Vacancy Project, a gender-neutral hair salon in New York's East Village, Masami Hosono, 32, knows that the inspiration beyond the salon strengthens the work within its four walls.
+"Even if I am styling clients the exact same way every day, I can still discover something new each time.
+If I do this part a little differently, it might look better, and so on", says Masami.
+"I'm doing this kind of practice inside my own head, unconsciously".

-For Mio Asakawa, 28, a Tokyo-based technical account manager and skateboarding enthusiast, practicing is crucial to gaining confidence and landing tricks with ease.
-Before Masami moved to New York, the two met over a casual meal at a tiny sushi joint in the Nakameguro district of Tokyo.
-Despite their different professions, Masami and Mio understand that it’s the hours of dedication that elevate their skills and abilities — and help them challenge gender biases.
+For Mio Asakawa, 28, a Tokyo-based technical account manager and skateboarding enthusiast, practising is crucial to gaining confidence and landing tricks with ease.
+Before Masami moved to New York, the two met over a casual meal at a tiny sushi place in the Nakameguro district of Tokyo.
+Despite their different professions, Masami and Mio understand that it's the hours of dedication that elevate their skills and abilities—and help them challenge gender biases.

-In this Game Recognize Game interview, Masami and Mio get together and share how they’ve each learned the importance of practice and bettering one’s self and perspective — not only for themselves but for society too.
+In this Game Recognise Game interview, Masami and Mio get together and share how they've each learnt the importance of practice and bettering one's self and perspective—not only for themselves but for society too.